roytruelove/cv/src/resume.md

 * Team lead, head architect, and developer for MarkitSERV's FX Clearing Connectors project.
 * Refactored application to allow for additional CCPs to be supported quickly, independently of other CCP implementations.
 * Heavy proponent of testing and CI, making this project the first to leverage fully automated unit and integration tests, as well as daily builds and one-click deployments.
-* Innovated application mgmt by implementing a Groovy console for all non-daily administrative tasks as opposed to exposing those functions on a UI.
+* Innovated application management by implementing a Groovy console for all non-daily administrative tasks as opposed to exposing those functions on a UI.
 This allowed us to go live weeks ahead of time while still providing the same level of administrative power.
 * Successfully oversaw the launches of both the SGX and CME connectors.

 ### Business Analyst - Markit Trade Manager